cj-mills/christianjmills/_posts/2020-09-16-Barracuda-Pose-Estimation-Project-Log-1.md

 ## Current Progress

+### Proof of Concept

 As mentioned previously, I have actually gotten a basic example working in Unity.
 I've also learned how to leverage compute shaders to perform the preprocessing steps on the GPU.
 Figuring out how to process inputs and outputs for neural networks efficiently inside Unity has been the most irritating part of the project so far.
 It's given me a new appreciation for all the great data science resources available in the Python ecosystem.

+ ### Some Weak Points

 Basic things like getting slices of arrays and matrices are such a pain in C# compared to Python.
 It really highlights the need to identify and learn how to leverage the strengths and weaknesses of the tools your working with.
 Compute shaders are definitely one of the more important strengths to leverage in Unity.

+### Some Strong Points

 Compute shaders are awesome for doing the same thing to every element in a data structure on the GPU.
 They're actually what the Barracuda library uses.
 There is a bit of a learning process for figuring out how to actually get the data you want to the shader, access the data within the shader, and how to get the output back.
 It took a lot of googling to figure out but it's worth the effort.

 So far, I've managed to get my whole preprocessing pipeline to run on the GPU.
 I can load an input image onto the GPU, crop it, resize it, normalize the values, and execute the model all without sending data back and forth between the CPU and GPU.
 Aside from being way faster, this also has the benefit of completely freeing up the CPU to do other things.

+### Current Challenges

 I still need to figure out if I can get the post processing done on the GPU.
 That's my last remaining bottleneck for fully utilizing my GPU during runtime.
 It also highlights just how much overhead there is when transferring data from the GPU back to the CPU.
 When testing different methods for preprocessing, I discovered that the simple act of downloading a tensor from the GPU to the CPU took longer than it did to actually run the model.